dlab-berkeley/advanced-data-wrangling-in-R-legacy/README.md

 2. Use the file navigator to find the `advanced-data-wrangling-in-R` folder that you downloaded.

+3. Open the `advanced-data-wrangling.Rproj` by double clicking to open the code in an R project.

-3. Open up the file corresponding to the part of the workshop currently in focus.
+4. Open up the file corresponding to the part of the workshop currently in focus.

-4. Place your cursor on a given line and press "Command + Enter" (Mac) or "Control + Enter" (PC) to run an individual line of code.
+5. Place your cursor on a given line and press "Command + Enter" (Mac) or "Control + Enter" (PC) to run an individual line of code.

-5. The `solutions` folder contains the solutions to the challenge problems.
+6. The `solutions` folder contains the solutions to the challenge problems.

 ## Is R not working on your laptop?